sigoden/llm-functions/README.md

 argc install
 ```

-**4. Start using your functions:**
+### 4. Start using the functions:

-Now you can interact with your LLM using natural language prompts that trigger your defined functions.
+Done!
+You can experience the magic of `llm-functions` in AIChat.

 ## Writing Your Own Tools

-Writing tools is super easy, you only need to write functions with comments.

-`llm-functions` will automatically generate binaries, function declarations, and so on
+Building tools for our platform is remarkably straightforward.
+You can leverage your existing programming knowledge, as tools are essentially just functions written in your preferred language.

+LLM Functions automatically generates the JSON declarations for the tools based on **comments**.
 Refer to `./tools/demo_tool.{sh,js,py}` for examples of how to use comments for autogeneration of declarations.

 ### Bash